AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/doc-approvals-and-proofing.md

 1. Review the content, and add any comments or markup.
 For more information about how to use the proofing viewer, see [Review proofs within Adobe Workfront: article index](/help/quicksilver/review-and-approve-work/proofing/reviewing-proofs-within-workfront/review-proofs-in-wf.md).

-1. When you are finished with your review, close the proofing viewer and navigate to the document Summary to make your decision.
+1. When you are finished with your review, close the proofing viewer.

-Decision buttons do not appear in viewer.
+Document decision buttons do not appear in viewer.
 You must navigate back to the document Summary to make your decision or mark your review complete.

-1.
+* **Approve**: The asset does not need changes and is ready for use.

-close proof
+* **Approve with changes**: The asset needs changes and is ready for use once they are made.
+Additional approval is not required.

-open summary make decision - decision buttons do not appear in proof viewer
+* **Needs work**: The asset needs changes and is not ready for use.
+Once the specified changes are made, the asset must be uploaded as a new version and go through another round of approvals.